Why Is My Cactus Turning Black? 7 Reasons & How To Fix It

 Soil Disease

-Though this succulent is hardy and easy to maintain, they are prone to many diseases.
-One of the prominent signs of diseased cacti is fungi developing on it and molding in the substrate.
+Though this succulent is hardy and easy to maintain, it is prone to many diseases.
+One of the prominent signs of diseased cacti is a fungus developing on the cacti and mold in the soil.

 No Ventilation

 It’s vital to pay attention to ventilation if you’re taking care of indoor cacti.
-Without appropriate ventilation, the moisture in the room may reach a higher level, which can damage your houseplants.
+Without appropriate ventilation, the moisture in the room may reach a higher level, which can kill your houseplants.

 How To Save A Black Cactus?